Marketplace Money for April 4-5, 2009

-Stories You Might Like Marketplace Morning Report for Monday, April 4, 2016 Marketplace for Thursday, April 7, 2016 April 1 bills are here Marketplace Weekend for Friday, April 22, 2016 Marketplace Weekend for Friday, April 29, 2016 UK economy shrinks at record level
+Stories You Might Like Marketplace Morning Report for Monday, April 4, 2016 On April 1, we’re all getting scammed Marketplace for Thursday, April 7, 2016 Marketplace for Monday, April 4, 2016 Marketplace Weekend for Friday, April 29, 2016 Marketplace Weekend for Friday, April 22, 2016

 get the podcast

 Segments From this episode

 Hit twice by layoffs, family gets moving

 When Yvonne and Ronnie Hart both lost their jobs in California, they headed for Houston, where family and friends are helping them make a new start.
 Rachel Dornhelm reports.

 The economy has not been kind to Scranton, Pa. -- even during some of America's good times.
 Reporter Peter Crimmins attended a job fair to find out how residents of this hard-luck town are dealing with this recession.